jawkelly/CSE138_Assignment4/README.md

 ## KEY-TO-SHARD MAPPING MECHANISM
 The key to shard mapping mechanim uses hashing to determine which shard the key belongs to.
 Hashing provides a deterministic way to find the correct shard for the key.
-The hash value obtained from hashing the key is then used to determine the shard to which the key belongs.
+The hash value obtained from hashing the key using an MD5 hash generator.
+It is then used to determine the shard to which the key belongs.
 This is typically done by taking the modulus (%) of the hash value with the total number of shards (shard_count).
 The result is an integer representing the shard ID.
+Now, instead of braodcasting key value requests accross all replicas, they are kept within the shard.
 By using a hash function the kv pairs will have an even distribution across the shards.